 This shows that if there is a domain wall between $a$ and $a'$ (i.e. $s\neq s'$), then one applies a CZ gate on that domain wall, which is the edge connecting $b$ and $c$.
 With this four-qubit example, one can now understand the structure of the $Z_{2}^3$ SPT wavefunction and write it as

 where $\mathcal{C}$ denotes the loops (on the BC edges) that correspond to the domain-wall configurations of $s$.
-Namely, the $Z_{2}^3$ SPT can be understood as a condensate of A domain walls, where each domain wall is decorated by a 1d cluster states living on the sublattice $B$ and $C$.
+Namely, the $Z_{2}^3$ SPT can be understood as a condensate of A domain walls, where each domain wall is decorated by a 1d cluster state living on the sublattices $B$ and $C$.

 Based on this structure, one can immediately see that by measuring the Pauli $Z$ on all qubits on the $A$ sublattice with an outcome $s$, which also fixes the domain-wall pattern $C(s)$, the post-measurement state on $B, C$ reads